 This is the case of Sara, a Spanish girl who was born with a malformation on her right hand that prevents her from being able to use it properly.

-Sara is a girl from Spain who was born with a malformation on her right hand which doesn’t allow her to use it properly.
-In March this year, Spanish television program “El árbol de los deseos” from RTVE, visited Sara at her school with an important gift for her.
-A fully 3D printed prosthetic hand.
+In March of this year, Spanish television program El árbol de los deseos from RTVE, visited Sara at her school with an important gift for her: a fully 3D printed prosthetic hand.

-A few months earlier, RTVE contacted Koldo, manager of DomoTek, and asked him to develop a fully 3D printed prosthetic hand for Sara.
-Domotek is a company that offers 3D printing machines and services and is really interested in social changing projects.
-Furthermore, Domotek is part of an association called “Enabling the Future“, exclusively dedicated to make open source 3D printed prosthetic hands.
+A few months prior, RTVE contacted Koldo, manager of DomoTek, to ask him to develop the prosthetic hand.
+Domotek is a company that offers 3D printing machines and services, and is passionate about social change projects.
+Domotek is part of the Enabling the Future non-profit association, which is Open Source and exclusively dedicated to making open source 3D printed prosthetic hands.